IHE/ITI.mCSD/input/pagecontent/ITI-91.md

 ##### 2:3.91.4.1.1 Trigger Events

-A Care Services Update Consumer triggers a Request Care Services Updates Request to a Care Services Update Supplier according to the business rules for the query.
+A Update Client triggers a Request Care Services Updates Request to a Directory according to the business rules for the query.
 These business rules are outside the scope of this transaction.

 ##### 2:3.91.4.1.2 Message Semantics

-A Care Services Update Consumer initiates a history request using HTTP GET as defined at [{{site.data.fhir.path}}http.html#history]({{site.data.fhir.path}}http.html#history) on the mCSD Resources.
+A Update Client initiates a history request using HTTP GET as defined at [{{site.data.fhir.path}}http.html#history]({{site.data.fhir.path}}http.html#history) on the mCSD Resources.

-A Care Services Update Supplier and Care Services Update Consumer shall support the following parameters.
+A Directory and Update Client shall support the following parameters.

 ```
 _since